hdShang/arxiv-daily/docs/cs-CV/2025-05-26/papers/250520426v5-mmperspective-do-mllms-understand-perspective-a-comprehensive-benchm.md

 ---
 layout: default
-title: MMPerspective: Do MLLMs Understand Perspective?
-A Comprehensive Benchmark for Perspective Perception, Reasoning, and Robustness
+title: "MMPerspective: Do MLLMs Understand Perspective?
+A Comprehensive Benchmark for Perspective Perception, Reasoning, and Robustness"
 ---

 # MMPerspective: Do MLLMs Understand Perspective?
 A Comprehensive Benchmark for Perspective Perception, Reasoning, and Robustness